awsdocs/aws-glue-developer-guide/doc_source/monitor-continuous-logging-enable.md

 '--continuous-log-logStreamPrefix': 'custom_log_stream_prefix'
 ```

 You can specify a custom continuous logging conversion pattern\.
 If not specified, the default conversion pattern is `%d{yy/MM/dd HH:mm:ss} %p %c{1}: %m%n`\.
 Note that the conversion pattern only applies to driver logs and executor logs\.
-It does not affect the Glue progress bar\.
+It does not affect the AWS Glue progress bar\.

 ```
 '--continuous-log-conversionPattern': 'custom_log_conversion_pattern'